FDA 510(k) & ISO Certified

 CMS penalty regime

-CMS penalties and litigation costs now make pressure injuries a P&L line item, not just a QA metric.
+CMS penalties and litigation costs now make pressure injuries a P&L line item.
 New regulations extend penalties to Stage II injuries.
 The average nursing home pressure ulcer lawsuit pays out $500K+.
-A mid-size hospital in the worst HACRP quartile loses $3M+ per year in Medicare revenue alone.

 $3M+ annual revenue at risk per hospital